Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 Its always nice to include alternative answers if a question needs it.
 We can add as many valid answers as we'd like below this question.
-Answers are **NOT** case sensitive, So you don't need to worry about adding the same answer multiple times in different casing.
+Answers are **NOT** case sensitive, so you don't need to worry about adding the same answer multiple times in different casing.

 There are multiple special characters in YAML, such as colons, hashtags, hyphens